 Employment law- Interviews

-What can’t a prospective employer ask you at or before interview stage?
+So, what shouldn’t a prospective employer ask you at the interview stage?

-You generally cannot be asked about health or disability related questions either at interview stage or on an application form – including how many days’ sickness you had in your previous employment.
+You generally should not be asked about health or disability related questions either at interview stage or on an application form – including how many days’ sickness you had in your previous employment.
 This is unlawful under the Equality Act 2010.

 However, you can be asked about your ability to carry out a function which is essential or intrinsic, to the role that you are applying for.
 If you have a disability that could impact on your ability to do the role, your employer should consider whether you can still do it if reasonable adjustments were made.